 We specialize in kamigata-e, original eighteenth to twentieth century Japanese woodblock prints from Osaka and the surrounding region.
 We also offer occasional nineteenth-century Edo prints and twentieth-century art works from Osaka, Tokyo, and other regions of the world.
 Our inventory is comprehensive and always changing, with a broad range of artists and prices.

 Gallery: Our Sales Gallery is arranged by artist.
 Each print is accompanied by a full description.

 Articles and More: We offer Articles on topics related to Osaka prints, many covering aspects of Japanese printmaking that have been overlooked in the standard literature.
 Various essays on a variety of other topics can be found at Varia.
 We also maintain an Archive of the information pages for all sold prints.
 An extensive Glossary, artists' Biographies & Signatures, and detailed Bibliography serve as additional resources.
 A recent addition to our site is a Video presentation offering an introductory overview of kamigata-e.

 Contacts: You may write to us or E-mail us with your questions or requests to purchase Osaka prints, drawings, and paintings — see Contact Us and Conditions of Sale.

 Links: Here we recommend Other Websites with information and images related to Osaka prints.

 Search: Provides text/keyword and image searches.
 See the Search Page.

-We look forward very much to hearing from you.
+Please enjoy the update, and let us know what you think.
+We look forward to hearing from you.

 Mailing List: If you would like to be informed directly about our updates, please contact us at Osaka Prints Update.